My Approach

 ENERGETIC LEVEL

 The body operates on the principle of duality.
 Chinese medicine would say Yin and Yang, whereas Biomedicine would say homeostasis via feedback loops.
-One balances it’s opposite, and their interactions use and create energy:
+One balances its opposite, and their interactions use and create energy:

 Calcium – Magnesium